 With over 30 years of experience, Critter Control is the nation's leading wildlife control company.
 At Critter Control of Gainevsille, we're skilled at dealing with many of Gainesville's most bothersome pest animals.
 Whether you need to remove raccoons, bats or squirrels from your attic, or get rid of armadillos that are damaging your property, you can trust Critter Control to get the job done safely, effectively and humanely.

 Dedicated to animal pest control excellence, our staff of professionals at Critter Control includes biologists, zoologists, animal control officers, and anti-cruelty employees.
 Our highly qualified animal control teams can handle nearly any wildlife control issue in Central Florida, with the help of our unique accumulation of expert knowledge.
 From risky alligator removal to basic bird control, we conduct each job under the highest of humane animal-handling standards.
-Also serving Ocala and Lake City.
+Also serving Alachua, Ocala and Lake City.

 Q&A with Local Branch Manager Micah Tolle.

 What are some of the most common wildlife issues that homeowners face in your area?

 How do the seasons affect wildlife activity in your area?

 We're busy in the fall and winter months.
 Business dips in the heat of the summer months, June, July and August.